 Fuels Must Meet Strict Specifications, But What Are They and What Do They Mean?

 At Crown Oil, we supply a wide range of fuels that meet one of four specifications: BS 2869; EN 590; EN 15940; and EN 14214.
-These fuel standards ensure your equipment and vehicles perform optimally when using the highest quality fuel.
+Whether it’s a standard fuel or an alternative fuel, hese fuel standards ensure your equipment and vehicles perform optimally when using the highest quality fuel.
 This guide covers the purpose of each specification, however, for a more detailed look, including the respective technical data for each spec, head to our dedicated fuel specifications page.

 What is the BS 2869 fuel specification?

 British Standard (BS) 2869 is the UK’s own fuel oil and gas oil specification for heating applications and agricultural machinery.
+This specification describes middle distillates in crude oil refining that are used for the previously mentioned applications.
 The BS 2869 standard of fuel has four grades that are optimised for different purposes:

 Grade A2 Gas Oil, referring to diesel fuel for off-road engines and machinery;